 Is there a playbook on how to retire early?
-You may find yourself dreaming of early retirement now after reading stories of the FIRE Movement (Financial Independence and Retire Early).
-But maybe you’re wondering what it would really be like to retire early and walk away?
+You may find yourself dreaming of early retirement now after reading stories of the FIRE movement (Financial Independence and Retire Early).
+But maybe you’re wondering what it would really be like to retire early, walk away, and live life to it’s fullest.
 And perhaps you’ve fantasized about what life would be like without a blaring alarm clock five days a week.

 Our guest is Leif Dahleen, who at 43, did just that in August.
 We talk with Leif about his story and:

 Leif Dahleen is a former anesthesiologist, who retired from medicine at the age of 43, having achieved financial independence several years earlier.
 He started his blog Physician on FIRE in January 2016 to enlighten, educate, and entertain other high-income professionals while discussing money matters of all sorts.
 Leif achieved both his Bachelors and Medical Degree from the University of Minnesota.
 Leif is happily married with two children.
 They call northern Michigan their home base and spend much of the year traveling.
 Leif joins us today from Spain.

 “The thing is to Mind the Gap, as they say by the subway in London.
 You need to grow the gap between your income and your spending.
 There are obviously two ways to do that, more income or less spending – and either one will work.
 If you do both, that’ll work even better.
 But what will matter by far the most, especially over the short term and now over the long term (meaning decades, multiple decades) are your investment returns – and fees and expenses – all of that matters quite a bit.